Vector35/binaryninja-api/docs/dev/bnil-llil.md

 2 @ 00000002 goto 3
 ```

-As you can see from the above code labels are really just used internaly and aren't explicitly marked.
+As you can see from the above code, labels are really just used internaly and aren't explicitly marked.
 In addition to `if` and `goto`, the `jump_to` IL instruction is the only other instruction that operates on labels.
 The rest of the IL control flow instructions operate on addresses rather than labels, much like actual assembly language instructions.
 Note that an architecture plugin author should not be emitting `jump_to` IL instructions as those are generated by the analysis automatically.

 * **`LLIL_JUMP`** - Branch execution to the result of the IL operation.
 * **`LLIL_JUMP_TO`** - Jump table construct, contains an expression and list of possible targets.
 * **`LLIL_CALL`** - Branch execution to the result of the IL operation.
 * **`LLIL_RET`** - Return execution to the caller.
 * **`LLIL_NORET`** - Instruction emitted automatically after syscall or call instruction which cause the program to terminate.
-* **`LLIL_IF`** - If provides conditional execution.
-If cond is true execution branches to the true label and false label otherwise.
+* **`LLIL_IF`** - `If` provides conditional execution.
+If condition is true execution branches to the true label and false label otherwise.
-* **`LLIL_GOTO`** - Goto is used to branch to an IL label, this is different than jump since jump can only jump to addresses.
+* **`LLIL_GOTO`** - `Goto` is used to branch to an IL label, this is different than jump since jump can only jump to addresses.
 * **`LLIL_FLAG_COND`** - Returns the flag condition expression for the specified flag condition.
 * **`LLIL_CMP_E`** - equality
 * **`LLIL_CMP_NE`** - not equal